guanegonzalez/MSDS696-FinalProject/README.md

 75% of the data was used as the training set and 25% of the data was used as the testing set.

 Models were created using all admission's variables and then subsequently variables with less importance were removed.
 New models were created for this new data set.
 Several methods were tried to increase accuracy.
-Size of training set was increased and different number of variables were removed.
+Size of training set was increased and different number of variables were removed (25 used in the final model).
 The ideal conditions for accuracy are the ones shown below.

-### Regression Classification Trees and Random Forest Using All Variables
+### Random Forest Using All Variables
-* Partitions Creation
+* Partitions Creation (75%/25%)
-* Regression Partition with method "class".
 * Random Forest Method
-* Logistic Regression Method for Variable Importance
+* Random Forest for Variable Importance

 ### Models using less variables
+* Partitions Creation (75%/25%)
-* Regression Partition with method "class" for set with less variables
+* Random Forest Method with 25 variables
-* Random Forest model with less variables
+* Random Forest for Variable Importance
-* Logistic Regression with less variables

 ### Prediction of Students at Risk on Fifth Semester